ankitrox/Order-Export-Scheduler-and-Logger/README.md

 * Go to Plugins => Add New => Upload Plugin, from your wordpress dashboard.
 * Select zip file you downloaded and click "Install Now"
 * Click "Activate plugin"

+### <a name="features"></a>Features

+* Schedule the order export for future.
+* Export will be repeat itself after specified interval of time automatically.
+* Log already exported reports.
+* Download logged reports individually.
+* Download logged reports in bulk by selecting multiple reports (zip extension should be installed on server).

 ### <a name="fields-added"></a> Fields added by plugin